Building your business from scratch takes a lot of guts. And stakes become even higher and tougher when you plan to start a fintech business.

 While there are over 30,000 fintech startups today, a greater number have failed before they could reach their potential.

-Fintech industry is filled with huge challenges that manifest in form of regulations, competition and so on.
-And if you want to start a fintech business, you must understand why fintech startups fail.
+If you want to start a fintech business, you must understand why fintech startups fail.

 In this blog, we shall be doing just that.